pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 - key is not allowed
 This is not covered in our grammar.
 Since we only use true/false values.
 It should be a part of Required column
 - $Deprecated(version-range, obj)
 version-range??
 Why do we need a range?
-Is there ever a case where key was deprecated and then re-introduced in later versions??
+Is there ever a case where key was deprecated and then re-introduced in later versions?? ** Not sure if required or not - but should consider in case it is **